-Notes to the Interim Consolidated Financial Statements

-September 30, 2010 and 2009

-iii) El Candelero (Continued)
+GOLDGROUP MINING INC. (formerly Sierra Minerals Inc.) Notes to the Consolidated Financial Statements December 31, 2010 and 2009 ii) El Candelero (Continued)

+(Expressed in Thousands of United States Dollars)

 To maintain the First Option, GGR must fund work costs on the property in the amount of \$1,000 as follows: